 Zelensky knows from bitter experience not to trust promises on security

 The meeting between Trump and Zelensky raises as many questions about the future of the war as it answers, writes Keir Giles.
-The risk remains that the US president sees Ukraine as the enemy of peace, rather than Russia
+The risk remains that the US president sees Ukraine, rather than Russia, as the enemy of peace

 Sir Keir Starmer came away from the talks claiming there had been “real progress” towards peace in Ukraine, with “two material outcomes”: the prospect of a direct meeting between the Russian and Ukrainian leaders, and of security guarantees to protect Ukraine.

-Meanwhile Volodymyr Zelenskyy has referred to promises of arms purchases from the United States as part of a security package, although this just as much resembles part of a bidding war for Trump’s favours in which Zelenskyy is competing with Putin.
+Meanwhile, Volodymyr Zelensky has referred to promises of arms purchases from the United States as part of a security package, although this just as much resembles part of a bidding war for Trump’s favours in which Zelensky is competing with Putin.

 The confusion also extends to the prospect of any possible meeting between Putin and Zelensky.
 Despite Trump interrupting the meetings to keep the European leaders hanging for 40 minutes while he checked in with Putin, the pattern was repeated of the US and Russian sides coming out with completely different versions of what was agreed on any given issue.

-Trump promised a meeting between Zelenskyy and Putin, while Russia did not agree that this had been agreed.
+Trump promised a meeting between Zelensky and Putin, while Russia did not agree that this had been agreed.
 This too is unsurprising.
-Zelensky has always said he is ready to meet Putin; Putin, on the other hand, maintains that Zelensky is not a legitimate leader, and therefore declines to recognise him as a negotiating partner.
+Zelensky has always said he is ready to meet Putin; Putin, on the other hand, maintains that Zelensky is not a legitimate leader and therefore declines to recognise him as a negotiating partner.

 In any case, it is far from clear that a meeting of this kind would make it any easier to end the war, given the complete incompatibility of the two sides’ objectives – Ukraine’s destruction, or its survival.